kustomzone/lit-gpt/tutorials/convert_lit_models.md

 ### Adapter and Adapter V2 Finetuning

-After finetuning with either Adapter technique, your checkpoint directory will contain a file named `lit_model_adapter_finetuned.pth` and converting the finetuned model back to its original weights naming convention can be done by setting the `--checkpoint_name` with:
+After finetuning with either Adapter technique, your checkpoint directory will contain a file named `lit_model_adapter_finetuned.pth` and converting the finetuned model back to its original weights naming convention can be done with the following:

+### Adapter

 ```sh
 python scripts/convert_lit_checkpoint.py \